Trade in Cobcorn and its Uses

 An inexpensive method is air drying, though this may take some weeks.
 A locale whose air is usually dry and hot is ideal for this. ..Many places around the Mediterranean fit this description well enough.

-The most likely use of pelleted cobs is in production of a biofuel thru fermentation. ..Only, not ethanol, which simply is a poor choice as a transport fuel, and rather restricted in the matter of ferment substrates. ..Far better instead are microbes that can utilise both starch and xylans [or at least xylose]. ..That way, maize cobs alone can be the substrate of choice for the fermenter, avoiding the grain entirely, which some years may be pricey.
+The most likely use of pelleted cobs is in production of a biofuel thru fermentation. ..Only, not ethanol, which rather restricted in the matter of ferment substrates, and expensive to isolate using distillation [which is usual]. ..Far better instead are microbes that can utilise both starch and xylans [or at least xylose]. ..That way, maize cobs alone can be the substrate of choice for the fermenter, avoiding the grain entirely, which some years may be pricey.

 Furfural Maker